softservesoftware/1115-hub/support/infrastructure/containers/README.md

 ## Setup Instructions

-### On a Windows Laptop
+### On a Windows/ Linux Local Machine (Mac not supported)

-1. **Install Docker Desktop**: Ensure Docker Desktop is installed and running on your Windows laptop.
+1. **Install Docker Desktop**: Ensure Docker Desktop is installed and running on your computer.
 Download it from the official Docker website.
 2. **Clone the repository**: Clone or download the repository containing the Dockerfiles and `docker-compose.yml`.
 3. **Create .env.local file**: create a file called `.env.local` (you can copy the existing .env file) and replace the directory mount locations.
-If you append `.` in front of each file path in the `.env` file you will create all necessary directories within this repository inside of `support/infrastructure/containers/mnt`
+Once creating a `.env.local` file, it is recommended you append `.` in front of each file path in the `env` file you will create all necessary directories within this repository inside of `support/infrastructure/containers/mnt`
-4. **Open a terminal**: Navigate to the directory containing the cloned or downloaded files.
+4. **Open a terminal**: Run the following commands from the project's root
+   directory:

+- `cd support/infrastructure/containers`
+- `docker-compose --env-file .env.local up --build`

 5. **Build and Run**: Execute `docker-compose --env-file .env.local up --build` to build the images and start the containers.
 6. **Testing** (use any SFTP client): After docker compose starts, run